hamzahasan13/Big-Mart-Sales-Analytics/README.md

-# BigMart-Sales-Analytics
+# Big Mart-Sales-Analytics
-Analyzed Financial and Industrial performance using Tableau and put forward recommendations on how to increase sales and profits for the company.
+Built a dashboard to track KPIs (such as Financial and Industrial performance) using Tableau and generated a report highlighting recommendations on how to increase sales and profits.